 Where AI search still needs guardrails

 AI search is not magic.
 It still needs strong catalog data, clear product descriptions, and merchant oversight.
-If the underlying product information is weak, the experience can still disappoint.
+If the underlying product information is weak, the experience will still disappoint.

 - large or complex catalogs